-Post Only Orders in securities priced below \$1.00 in order to allow Users to operate a single strategy for securities at all prices even though the execution cost economics for securities priced below \$1.00 may only provide a slight economic benefit for Users who choose to utilize BYX Post Only Orders in securities priced below \$1.00.
+Post Only Orders priced below \$1.00 will only remove liquidity if the value of the overall execution (taking into account all applicable fees and rebates) make it economically beneficial for the order to remove liquidity.
+The Exchange has received User feedback requesting the ability to utilize BZX Post Only Orders in securities priced below \$1.00 in order to allow Users to operate a single trading strategy for securities at all prices even though the execution cost economics for securities priced below \$1.00 may only provide a slight economic benefit for Users who choose to utilize BZX Post Only Orders in securities priced below \$1.00.

-In addition to the proposed amendment to Rule 11.9(c)(6), the Exchange proposes an amendment to its order handling procedures in order to permit Non-Displayed Orders14 and orders subject to display-price sliding (collectively, "Resting Orders") which are not executable at their most aggressive price due to the presence of a contra-side BYX Post Only Order to be executed at one minimum price variation less aggressive than the order's most aggressive price.15 Currently, similar order handling behavior applies only to securities priced at or above \$1.00.16 When proposed in 2011, the Resting Order Execution Filing stated that the order handling functionality was not necessary for securities priced below \$1.00 as the Exchange did not have the ability to quote in sub-pennies and the system limitations that market participants may encounter if attempting to execute in increments finer than \$0.0001.17 Given the rise in sub-dollar trading discussed above, the Exchange now proposes to expand the order handling functionality introduced by the Resting Order Execution Filing to securities priced below \$1.00.
+In addition to the proposed amendment to Rule 11.9(c)(6), the Exchange proposes an amendment to its order handling procedures in order to permit Non-Displayed Orders13 and orders subject to display-price sliding (collectively, "Resting Orders") which are not executable at their most aggressive price due to the presence of a contra-side BZX Post Only Order to be executed at one minimum price variation less aggressive than the order's most aggressive price.
+14 Currently, similar order handling behavior applies only to securities priced at or above \$1.00.
+15 When proposed in 2011, the Resting Order Execution Filing stated that the order handling functionality was not necessary for securities priced below \$1.00 as the Exchange did not have the ability to quote in subpennies and the system limitations that market participants may encounter if attempting to execute in increments finer than \$0.0001.
+16 Given the rise in sub-dollar trading discussed above, the

-14 See Rule 11.9(c)(11).
+See Rule 11.9(c)(11).
 A "Non-Displayed Order" is a market or limit order that is not displayed on the Exchange.

-15 See Securities Exchange Act Release No. 64753 (June 27, 2011), 76 FR 38714 (July 1, 2011), SR-BYX-2011-009 ("Resting Order Execution Filing").
+See Securities Exchange Act Release No. 64475 (May 12, 2011), 76 FR 28830 (May 18, 2011), SR-BATS-2011-015 ("Resting Order Execution Filing").
 The Resting Order Execution Filing introduced an order handling change for certain Non-Displayed Orders and orders subject to display-price sliding that are not executable at prices equal to displayed orders on the opposite side of the market (the "locking price").
 The Resting Order Execution Filing permits Resting Orders priced at or above \$1.00 to be executed at one-half minimum price variation less aggressive than the locking price (for bids) and one-half minimum price variation more aggressive than the locking price (for offers), under certain circumstances.

-16 See Rule 11.13(a)(4)(D).
+15 See Rule 11.13(a)(4)(D).

-17 See Resting Order Execution Filing footnote 8.
+See Resting Order Execution Filing footnote 8.